-A cleft is a gap or split in the upper lip and/or roof of mouth (palate).
-Cleft lip and palate is relatively common.
+A cleft is a gap or split in the upper lip and/or roof of the mouth (palate).
+Cleft lip and palate are relatively common.
 Around one in 700 children in this country are born with a cleft lip and/or palate.
 A cleft happens because different areas of the face don’t join together while a baby is developing in the mother’s womb.
 There is no known cause.
 Babies can be born with a cleft lip, a cleft palate or both.
 It may affect one side of the lip/palate (unilateral) or both sides (bilateral).

 The medical professional who diagnoses your child will make a referral to the West Midlands Regional Cleft Centre.
 One of our specialist nurses will make contact with you within 24 hours of receiving this referral.